albertopiras/polymer-checkbox-ajax/README.md

 ```
 "npm install" will download all **npm** and **bower** required packages

-It will also transpile Typescript files into js files with a **gulp** task.

 ### Run

 ```
 $ npm start
 ```

+"npm start" will  transpile Typescript files into js files with a **gulp** task.
-"npm start" will automatically start a local server to run the demo.
+Then it will start a local server to run the demo.

 The Demo app will run on localhost:5000